computePods/interfaceGenerator/docs/InterfaceFormat.md

 ## YAMLized JSON schema format

-The YAMLized description of each JSON type is essentially that fragement of the full [JSON schema](http://json-schema.org/) which is needed to define *one* JSON type.
+The YAMLized description of each JSON type is essentially that fragment of the full [JSON schema](http://json-schema.org/) which is needed to define *one* JSON type.
 Once processed by the interface generator, the combination of the `jsonSchemaPreamble` and the `jsonSchemaDefs` is a JSON